brand-it/openkick/README.md

 products.response
 ```

-To modify the query generated by Searchkick, use:
+To modify the query generated by Openkick, use:

 ```ruby
 products = Product.search("milk", body_options: {min_score: 1})